MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 Specifies the maximum amount of time CAU should wait for the Suspend-ClusterNodecmdlet to succeed if the underlying clustered space is in degraded condition.

-If **Suspend-ClusterNode** fails with ERROR_CLUSTER_SPACE_DEGRADED error, CAU will keep retrying for *SuspendClusterNodeTimeoutMinutes* or suspend the call if the command succeeds.
+If `Suspend-ClusterNode` fails with ERROR_CLUSTER_SPACE_DEGRADED error, CAU will keep retrying for **SuspendClusterNodeTimeoutMinutes** or suspend the call if the command succeeds.

-These retries do not decrement the value of the *MaxRetriesPerNode* parameter set by the user.
+These retries don't decrement the value of the **MaxRetriesPerNode** parameter set by the user.

 The timeout value is per cluster node.
 So CAU could potentially spend the amount of time specified for this value for every node in the cluster in the worst case.